Hawksbill sea turtle: Life history

 Less is known about the life history of hawksbills by comparison to several other sea turtle species.
 Their life history may be divided into three phases, the: (i) early life history phase from approximately 4–30 cm straight carapace length, (ii) benthic phase when the immature turtles recruit to foraging areas, and (iii) reproductive phase, when individuals reach sexual maturity and begin periodically migrating to breeding grounds.
 The early life history phase is not as geographically resolved as other sea turtle species.
 This phase appears to vary across ocean regions and may occur in both pelagic and nearshore waters, possibly lasting from 0–4 years of age.
 One study from the central Pacific Ocean population used bomb radiocarbon (14C) dating and von Bertalanffy growth models to estimate hawksbills reach sexual maturity at ~ 72 cm and 29 years of age (range 23–36 years).
 Hawksbills show a degree of fidelity after recruiting to the benthic phase however, the movement to other similar habitats is possible.

 Breeding

 Hawksbills mate biannually in secluded lagoons off their nesting beaches in remote islands throughout their range.
 The most significant nesting beaches are in Mexico, the Seychelles, Indonesia, Sri Lanka, and Australia.
 The mating season for Atlantic hawksbills usually spans April to November.
 Indian Ocean populations, such as the Seychelles hawksbill population, mate from September to February.
 After mating, females drag their heavy bodies high onto the beach during the night.
 They clear an area of debris and dig a nesting hole using their rear flippers, then lay clutches of eggs and cover them with sand.
-Caribbean and Florida nests of E. imbricata typically contain around 140 eggs.
+Caribbean and Florida nests of E. imbricata typically contain around 140 eggs, which hatch after about 60 days.
 After the hours-long process, the female returns to the sea.
 Their nests can be found throughout beaches in about 60 countries.